“I suppose that since most of our hurts come through relationships so will our healing”

 – Wm.
 Paul Young, The Shack: Where Tragedy Confronts Eternity

 Many people feel alone in the problems they face.
-Journeys supportive therapy groups provide safe, goal-oriented relational contexts that free clients to explore commonly shared challenges while experimenting with alternatives and gaining a diverse wealth of feedback.
-Some clients already engaged in individual counseling find group work a helpful supplement, boosting their individual work in a cost-effective and uniquely supportive way.
+Journeys supportive therapy groups provide safe, goal-oriented relational contexts that allow clients to explore commonly shared challenges while experimenting with alternatives and gaining a diverse wealth of feedback.
+Some clients who have already engaged in individual counseling end up finding group therapy a helpful supplement, boosting their individual work in a cost-effective and uniquely supportive way.
 Diverse group types at Journeys allow for sharing common ground with others confronting similar obstacles and pursuing similar goals while enabling group members to support and celebrate each other in their shared journeys.
+Know that you are never alone.

 Therapy group participation can be beneficial even for those who prefer to listen rather than share their own thoughts.
 The stories and insights of others can reveal a great deal about oneself.
 In the group environment, the experiences of others will often mirror aspects of your own experience, making them easier to understand.
 Through these interactions, a natural process of increased insight and acceptance occurs toward self and others as participants learn to relate more honestly and deeply.

 Journeys supportive therapy groups consist of 3 to 8 members with 1 or 2 licensed counselors facilitating group-specific discussion.
-Members listen to each other and provide feedback in a supportive environment.
-Discussions are generally oriented around the group type, remain confidential, and are facilitated by trained counselors who ensure intentionality and safety.
+Members listen to each other and provide feedback in a supportive and safe environment.
+Discussions are generally oriented around the group type, remain confidential, and are facilitated by trained and compassionate counselors who ensure intentionality and safety.

 Some supportive therapy groups are open, meaning they are ongoing and open to new members (with some limitations).
 Other groups are closed, meaning they are formed with a set group of members for a set amount of time.
 These groups allow for periods of rest, reformation, and re-engagement after a brief interval.
 Groups may be focused around gender, age, life stage, relational status, therapeutic goals, or some combination.